The Final Few Moments

 She stayed up well into the night.
 He heard her in the bathroom, talking to herself, practicing her deep breathing exercises.
 He imagined her experimenting in front of the mirror with different facial expressions and mannerisms she thought befitted a woman pleased that her partner had overcome his ED problem and could sexually perform for her.
 By the time she came to bed, Robert was long asleep; he had an important meeting in Buffalo the next day.

 So they didn’t make love last night.
-And this morning, when Robert’s alarm went off at five o’clock, he rolled toward Sasha.
+And this morning, when Robert’s alarm went off at five o’clock, he edged closer to Sasha.
 She stirred just enough to emit a small moan.
-Robert moved closer and tried to spoon her.
+Robert tried to spoon her.
 He cupped one of her breasts and nestled his growing erection against the curve of her bottom.
-He buried his face in her hair bunched around the back of her neck and he breathed in her sleepiness and the remnants of her hair conditioner.
-She made another sound but that was the extent of her response.
-If they had been younger, Robert would have taken her hum as encouragement, and Sasha would have arched her back and opened her legs and been ready when he tried to slip inside her.
+He buried his face in her hair bunched around the back of her neck and he breathed in her sleepiness and the herbal remnants of her hair conditioner.
+She made another sound.
+If they had been younger, Robert would have taken her hum as a sign of encouragement, and Sasha would have arched her back and opened her legs and been ready when he tried to slip inside her.

 He showered and dressed, making no attempt to be quiet or considerate, although Sasha made not another twitch or tone, and he was ready by the door finishing his coffee when the car service pulled up.
 He had no luggage other than his laptop bag; he kept a closet of clothes in his hotel suite in Buffalo.